165-Softtech-Patika-Java-Spring/case2-cbarkinozer/README.md

 Country has country code that is a unique abbreviation for country.
 For example: "TR" for Turkey.

 ### TODO:
-Fix table relations (@onetomany etc.)
 Fix remaining errors
 Test on Swagger

 ## Remaining errors:
-AddAddress 42 'One To Many' attribute target should be Entity AddAddress 45 'One To Many' attribute value type should not be 'CntCountry' CntCountryDao 12 Cannot resolve symbol CNT_COUNTRY CtyCityDao 14 Cannot resolve symbol 'CTY_CITY'
+AddAddress 42 'One To Many' attribute target should be Entity.
+AddAddress 45 'One To Many' attribute value type should not be 'CntCountry'.
+CntCountryDao 12 Cannot resolve symbol CNT_COUNTRY.
+CtyCityDao 14 Cannot resolve symbol 'CTY_CITY' .